Joel E. Segall, Esquire

 I am proud to call myself a lifelong Maryland resident.
 Home to where I live with my wife, and where I raised my family.
 My higher-education began at Washington & Lee University, where I graduated with honors, both Summa Cum Laude and Phi Beta Kappa, and earned a History degree.
 I then went on to receive my Juris Doctorate from Georgetown University Law Center.
 One of my most cherished activities is volunteering as an active member of the Board of the Baltimore Humane Society.
 This is an organization that does incredible work.
 I am also an avid cyclist and swimmer.

 I am a member of the Maryland Association of Justice, Maryland State Bar Association, American Bar Association, and certified to practice before the United States District Court for the District of Maryland.
 I’ve been blessed to be married to my amazing wife, Robynn, who is a registered nurse.
-We have two sons, two daughters-in-law, grandchildren, and two dogs, Jesse and Carson.
+We have two sons, two daughters-in-law, a grandson, and two dogs, Jesse and Carson.
 When I am relaxing alone, you might find me reading novels!

 Alexandra S. Pritchard, Esquire